 1. Invite your team, either in bulk or by individual.

 2. Set due day.
-If your invites have employees that report to them, let them know they can invite them to be reviewed on their own account.
+If your invites have people that report to them, let them know they can invite them to be reviewed on their own account.
 To adjust due days, see this article.

 3. Set up your questions.
 Here are some great questions to get you started.